cisagov/action-job-preamble/README.md

 [![GitHub Build Status](https://github.com/cisagov/action-job-preamble/workflows/build/badge.svg)](https://github.com/cisagov/action-job-preamble/actions)

-A GitHub Action to apply the standard permissions monitoring and runner hardening.
+A GitHub Action to apply the standard permissions monitoring, runner hardening, GitHub status checking, and output the workflow context.
 This Action is intended to be applied at the beginning of every GitHub Actions job.

 ## Usage ##